Mafalda-SFU/Mafalda-SFU.github.io/docs/_pages/chronology.md

 - Improve clients-servers connections security
 - Reduce size of standalone servers

+### July 2023

+- QA in a Box: create a npm package with all the needed tools and unified config files for all the Mafalda SFU

 ## Roadmap

 All dates are estimated and can suffer of variations depending of the found